NuGet/Insights/README.md

 be some custom analysis that you want to do on a package.
 There are some helper classes to write the results out to big CSVs for importing into Kusto or the like but in general, you can do whatever you want per package.

-The custom logic to run on a per-package (or per catalog leaf/page) is referred to as a "driver".
+The custom logic to run on a per-package (or per catalog leaf/page) is referred to as a **"driver"**.

 The enumeration of the catalog is called a "catalog scan".
 The catalog scan is within a specified time range in the catalog, with respect to the catalog commit timestamp.
 A catalog scan finds all catalog leaves in the provided min and